- Explore Kawagoe, a castle town steeped in history

 Before taking a break for lunch, the tour will also visit Senba Tosho-gu, a Shinto shrine that enshrines Ieyasu Tokugawa, the first shogun of the Tokugawa Shogunate that ruled Edo Japan.

-Lunch will be a meal of sukiyaki, a dish of beef and vegetables, served in a sweet and savoury broth, at the 140-year-old restaurant, Sukitei Yoshitora.
+Lunch will be a meal of sukiyaki: a dish of beef and vegetables, served in a sweet and savoury broth, at Sukitei Yoshitora, a 140-year-old restaurant.

 After lunch, the Kawagoe “Little Edo” Tour will take a step back in time at Kurazuki No Machi, the town’s Warehouse District and a main street lined with warehouses in a distinct Edo architectural style.